neutron-org/testnets/quark/testcases/Additional tasks.md

 # Additional tasks

-## For validators
 *These tasks aren't mandatory, but they will be appreciated!
-They should be considered as examples of useful contributions, don't be scared of using your own creativity!*
+They should be considered as examples of useful contributions, don't be scared of being creative*

+Additional Tasks come in two flavours:

+    Technical contributions (creating explorers, bots, public nodes, installers, etc.)
+    Social contributions (tweets and threads, articles and videos, infographics etc.)

+To make your life easier, we've made public some of our best visuals, as well as our logo, primary colors, etc. You can find them here: https://github.com/neutron-org/brandbook

+Additional tasks can be submitted via dedicated channels in the Quark Testnet category:

+    #tasks-social: for tweets, videos, articles, infographics, etc.
+    #tasks-technical: for bots, explorers, installers, analytics, public nodes, etc.

+Once you click on the channel, you will see a collection of posts, each one with a topic.
+Simply click on the right topic and share you contribution in the comment with a link.

 ### 1. *Run chain explorer* <br/>
 You could run your own explorer for the Neutron chain.
 It could include features that Neutron will use on mainnet, such as a smart-contracts counter and so on.